 Once qualified, you're likely to receive clinical supervision on the job and mentoring support.
 You'll be encouraged to develop your knowledge and skills by attending briefing sessions, short courses and reflective practice programmes.
-This contributes to your continuing professional development (CPD), which is a requirement of continued registration with the Health & Care Professions Council (HCPC).
+This contributes to your continuing professional development (CPD), which is a requirement of continued registration with the HCPC.

 In Scotland, newly qualified physiotherapists can access Flying Start NHS.
 This programme supports your learning during your first year of practice in NHS Scotland.

-You may begin in a rotational role, working in different departments for three to four months, to get more experience in different specialties, e.g. outpatients and orthopaedics.
-While on rotation, you'll be on call and perform weekend work.
+If you're working in an NHS hospital, there's a defined career structure.
+You may begin in a rotational role, working in different departments to get more experience in different specialties, e.g. outpatients and orthopaedics.

 Following this initial clinical experience, you may choose to specialise in a particular area of practice such as neurology, sports injuries or critical care or with particular types of patient, such as the elderly, children or cancer patients.